To be a lead center of excellence for infectious and tropical

 reference laboratory services; improve clinical care and develop and

-the prevention and control of infectious and tropical diseases especially
+produce biologicals for the prevention and control of infectious, tropical

 - Undertake research activities in the diagnosis, control and

 prevention of tropical diseases that are major causes of mortality and morbidity in the